isb-cgc/readthedocs/docs/source/sections/Gaining-Access-To-Controlled-Access-Data.rst

   * A Google identity;
   * An NIH or electronic Research Administration (eRA) account;
   * Database of Genotypes and Phenotypes (dbGaP) permission for each type of controlled access data of interest, linked to your NIH or eRA account;
-  * Your Google identify linked `linked <controlled-access/Controlled-data-Interactive.html>`_ to your NIH/eRA account via the ISB-CGC Web App.
+  * Your Google identify `linked <controlled-access/Controlled-data-Interactive.html>`_ to your NIH/eRA account via the ISB-CGC Web App.

 **1) Google identity**.